Kelmis

 Kelmis (/de/; La Calamine, /fr/) is a municipality located in the Belgian province of Liège, named for the historical deposits of calamine (zinc ore) nearby.
 As of 2011, the population was 10,881; the area is 18.1 km2, and the population density is PD/sqkm.

 The municipality comprises the following sub-municipalities: Kelmis proper, Hergenrath, and Neu-Moresnet.

 The territory around the Vieille Montagne zinc mine in Kelmis was Neutral Moresnet, a neutral condominium of the Netherlands and Prussia (later Belgium and Germany) from 1816 to 1919, with the Mayor of Kelmis nominated by two commissioners from the neighbouring countries.
-Although there were attempts by locals to make it evolve into a fully independent microstate, all of them were thwarted, and it remained under double sovereignty and neutrality until its eventual annexation by Belgium after the First World War.
+Although locals attempted to change it into a fully independent microstate, all attempts were thwarted, and it remained under double sovereignty and neutrality until its annexation by Belgium after the First World War.

-There is a war memorial to German soldiers from Kelmis who were killed during the Franco-Prussian War, located in the Aachener Strasse, and one to inhabitants of Kelmis who were killed in the First and Second World Wars, located in the Kirchplatz (French: Place de l'Église).
+A war memorial to German soldiers from Kelmis who were killed during the Franco-Prussian War is located in the Aachener Strasse, and one to inhabitants of Kelmis who were killed in the First and Second World Wars is located in the Kirchplatz (French: Place de l'Église).

 A small museum in Kelmis, the Museum Vieille Montagne, includes exhibits on Neutral Moresnet.
-Of the 60 border markers for the territory, more than 50 are still standing.
+More than 50 of the territory's original 60 border markers still stand.

 In the nineteenth century, a Low Dietsch dialect was spoken in Kelmis.
 Today, Kelmis is German-speaking.
 It has facilities for French speakers, and is one of the nine municipalities of the German‑speaking Community of Belgium.